 TRYING IS NICE, INTENTIONS ARE NICE, . . .
 BUT RESULTS ARE BETTER

 We “try” to change, we “intend” to do things differently, but – you know – we’re busy, and “something came up”, and “this-and-that happened,” and . . . well, promises and commitments fall by the way.
 Often we don’t even acknowledge that we’ve missed our commitments, perhaps hoping that no one else will notice either.
 But, even if there are valid reasons for breaking commitments, I often wonder about the integrity of others and myself when we fail to fulfill our promises.
-Sometimes when I miss a commitment and fail to own up to it I feel the need to take a lengthy shower.
+Sometimes when I miss a commitment and fail to own up to it I feel the need to take a lengthy shower to get the icky lack of integrity off of me.
 Somehow I know I have undermined my credibility – tarnished my word, diminished my ability to conjure possibilities through the power of my speaking.

 GIVING AWAY OUR POWER

 What a slippery slope this is.
 Our word is our most powerful and lasting tool for creating and sustaining possibilities.
 Although I still meet people who are convinced that there is a “reality” out there, more and more I find that MY reality is conjured by the words that I speak and the interpretations that I give to events.
 Now I go through life declaring possibilities that I don’t currently know HOW to make happen, and they happen.
-For example – I declared the possibility that I would have a thriving consulting practice, be on the radio, and TV – and within 4 years I have achieved 2 out of 3 of these goals.
+For example – in 2001 I declared the possibility that I would have a thriving consulting practice, be on the radio, and TV – and within 4 years I achieved 2 out of 3 of these goals.
 I now make interpretations of events that motivate and inspire me instead of throwing me into a cynical fit of despair.
-Example, I was asked to go to Armenia to conduct a workshop on leadership, and told “90% of these people will think this is a complete waste of time”.
+Example, I was invited to Armenia to conduct a workshop on leadership, and told “90% of these people will think this is a complete waste of time”.
 I chose to interpret this as a valid “possible fact” and an under-estimation of them AND me.
 Much to my delight the workshop was ridiculously successful.
 Ha!
+The same thing happened when I was invited to Japan 2 years later.
+I ended up going there over 100 times, working with over 50 global 1000 Japanese companies.
+It was an outrageously successful era of my consulting business in spite of “experts” on Japanese culture warning me that my workshop approach would result in little more than blank faces and uncooperative participants.
+Nothing could have been further from the truth.
+Fortunately my mentor warned me “Do not underestimate yourself or the Japanese people.”

 “LANGUAGE IS THE HOUSE OF BEING” (Quote by M. Heidigger)

 Language creates reality.
 Communication is the only tool that we have to create anything bigger than one person.
-What if your word was more powerful than “things that happen”, or “something coming up?”
+What if your word was more powerful than “things that happen”, or “something that came up?”
 What if you KNEW that your word was something that you could take to the bank?
-What would that make possible?
+What might that make possible?

 MAKE COMMITMENTS A WAY OF LIFE!

 We don’t have to wait until we are 100% sure before committing.
-One way to be sure you never fail to meet a commitment is – Don’t make any!
-Quite the opposite, I’m advocating that you start making commitment ubiquitously!
+One way to be sure you never fail to meet a commitment is – don’t make any!
+I’m recommending quite the opposite.
+I’m advocating that you start making commitments ubiquitously!
 Don’t wait until you are SURE.
-Don’t wait until you know HOW you will do it.
+Don’t wait until you know HOW you will achieve it.
 Speak your commitment and amazing events will transpire to create the possibility to which you committed.
 Just be sure that you understand – you and your integrity stand behind every single one of these commitments!

 There are several ways to fulfill a commitment: